openscilab/GSoC2024/IDEAS.md

 ### PyCM Optimization: Boosting Performance & Speed and Software Structure Enhancement
 Every open-source software project that has evolved through time eventually finds some sub-optimality in its implementation.
 Technical debts and poor implementation could open opportunities for software engineers to enhance the project's performance and software architecture.
 The idea here is to start by identifying potential bottlenecks in the codebase and write down your proposal on your solution for them.

 * If you are a software developer who wants to challenge yourself by diving into source code and looking for flaws, let's do this.
+You should be advanced Python developer to catch those bottlenecks and come up with solutions for them.
 * We categorized this idea as an **Hard** one and we expect it to take **175** hours.

 #### Mentor